-The main fundraising project conducted at the parishes during the year was the Charities Week 2009.
-Caritas Singapore also receives donations through the GIRO platform.
-In addition, individuals and groups from the Catholic community also fundraised in support of Caritas Singapore through organised events such as a charity golf tournament and charity dinner.
+The main fundraising project conducted at the parishes during the year was the Charities Week 2008.
+Caritas Singapore supported several parishes and member organisations in the Advent 2007 fundraising.
+It also receives donations through the GIRO platform.
+In addition, individuals and groups from the Catholic community fundraised in support of Caritas Singapore through organised events such as a charity golf tournament and charity dinner.

-The respective fundraising project committee set up by the Fundraising Committee reviews and approves the fundraising processes, internal controls and messages to ensure integrity and transparency of the process.
+Fundraising processes, internal controls and messages were reviewed and approved by the respective fundraising project committees set up by the Fundraising Committee to ensure integrity and transparency of the process.
 The processes and controls include: